 A building or structure used for the retail sales of Christmas trees, holiday décor and seasonal gifts, fresh fruits, vegetables, flowers, herbs, or plants.
 Such use may also involve the accessory sales of other unprocessed foodstuffs, home processed food products such as jams, jellies, pickles, sauces or baked goods, and homemade handicrafts.
-No commercially packaged handicrafts or commercially processed or packaged foodstuffs shall be sold.
 Such uses also include "pick your own" establishments where customers gather their own produce from the fields for purchase and off-site consumption.